ahmadalege/mongodb/README.md

 ![2  import and check collections](https://github.com/ahmadalege/mongodb/assets/131969880/81ff40eb-d285-48d8-83b9-46bf637de13b)

-After logging back into the mongoDB server, we can see that we now have five databases with newdb now present and the collections as well. now to get into querying.
+After logging back into the mongoDB server, we can see that we now have five databases with newdb present and the collections as well. now to get into querying.
 To get an idea of the fields and content of the documents, we query only the first documents in both collections using:
  ```